Binghamton Bearcats

 The Binghamton Bearcats are the NCAA Division I athletics teams at Binghamton University located in Binghamton, New York.
 United States.
 They are one of four Division I programs in the SUNY system.
-A member of the America East Conference, Binghamton University, SUNY sponsors teams in eleven men's and ten women's NCAA sanctioned sports, men's golf is an affiliate member of the Big Sky Conference, men's tennis is an affiliate member of the Mid-American Conference, and the wrestling team is a member of the Eastern Intercollegiate Wrestling Association.
+A member of the America East Conference, Binghamton University, SUNY sponsors teams in eleven men's and ten women's NCAA-sanctioned sports.
+The men's golf, men's tennis, and women's tennis teams are affiliate members of the Northeast Conference, and the wrestling team is a member of the Eastern Intercollegiate Wrestling Association.

 History

-Binghamton has competed in the NCAA since joining the SUNY system in 1950.
+Binghamton has competed in the National Collegiate Athletic Association (NCAA) since joining the State University of New York (SUNY) system in 1950.
 During the 1946–1950 era, there were no particular affiliations or mascots.
 When, in fact, they joined SUNY and adopted the new name Harpur College, the school also adopted their first mascot: a donkey named Harpo.
 In transitioning to SUNY Binghamton, they also developed their athletics program further, adopting the new school nickname and mascot: The red, white, and blue Colonials.

-With the impending move to Division I, the school adopted the new nickname, the Bearcats, beginning with the 1999–2000 school year.
-The mascot, Baxter the Bearcat, was unveiled in the fall of 1999.
+On May 6, 1999, it was announced that Binghamton would begin the required compliance process for a move to NCAA Division I participation.
+On August 27, 1999, the school adopted a new nickname, the Bearcats, along with the new logo.
+The new nickname was described as "a mythical animal that combines the power and ferocity of a bear with the cunning and quickness of a cat."
+The Bearcat mascot was given the name Baxter in 2001.

-In the fall of 2001, Binghamton athletics formally entered the NCAA Division I and also became a member of the America East Conference in all sports other than wrestling and golf, which is not sponsored by the America East Conference.
-The wrestling program actually preceded the jump to Division I by becoming a provisional member of the now-defunct East Coast Wrestling Association beginning with the 1999–2000 season.
-They made the transition from a Division III school to Division II for three years and then entered Division I. Binghamton has 21 intercollegiate sports.
-Binghamton's wrestling team is a member of the Eastern Intercollegiate Wrestling Association since the America East does not sponsor wrestling.
+On April 18, 2001, was officially admitted as a member of the America East Conference. in all sports other than wrestling and golf, which were not sponsored by the America East.